DANCE COMMUNITY EVENTS

 To have your dance or cultural event posted, email us at: firstname.lastname@example.org

 Create your profile on the California Dance Network website

-Second and Fourth Wednesday of each month @ 10pm
+Free performance second and fourth Wednesdays of each month @ 10pm

 Dunya Wine Bar, SF

 Teatro Visión's annual Día de los Muertos musical, MACARIO

 The classic Dia de los Muertos story told through music and dance, and song.

 The 4th annual production of a San Jose tradition, featuring new dance choreographies by Samuel Cortez, Artistic Director of Los Lupeños de San José.

 Mexican Heritage Plaza, 1700 Alum Rock, San José